Japan protests S. Korea plan to conduct drills near disputed isles

 TOKYO, March 24, Kyodo

-The drill "is unacceptable in light of our country's stance regarding the sovereignty of Takeshima," Kishida told reporters, referring to the islets known as Dokdo in South Korea.
+The drill, starting next Monday, "is unacceptable in light of our country's stance regarding the sovereignty of Takeshima," Kishida told reporters, referring to the islets known as Dokdo in South Korea.
 "It is regrettable."

-South Korea's moves come as the relationship between Japan and South Korea remains strained over the long-standing issue of "comfort women" procured for the Japanese military's wartime brothels.
+Kenji Kanasugi, head of the Foreign Ministry's Asian and Oceanian Affairs Bureau, lodged the protest Wednesday with a senior diplomat at the South Korean embassy in Tokyo, a Japanese government source said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.